jomadu/ai-rules-manager/README.md

 - **Phase 4**: Cache management and cleanup - 📋 **PLANNED**
 - **Phase 5**: Testing and documentation - 📋 **PLANNED**

 📋 **Current Focus**: Multi-registry configuration support.
-See [docs/next-steps.md](docs/next-steps.md) for development priorities.
+See [docs/roadmap.md](docs/roadmap.md) for development priorities.

-📈 **Status Report**: See [docs/project-status.md](docs/project-status.md) for detailed project metrics and roadmap.
+📈 **Technical Tasks**: See [docs/tasks.md](docs/tasks.md) for detailed implementation tracking.

 ## Contributing

 This project is implemented in Go for fast, dependency-free distribution.
-See [prd.md](prd.md) for detailed requirements and architecture decisions.
+See [docs/requirements.md](docs/requirements.md) for detailed requirements and architecture decisions.

 ## License